kada2004/Simple-Login-python-Script-using-tkinter/README.md

 This project uses the following Pyhton libraries:

 .
 Tkinter: For creating the GUI
-. tkinter.messagebox: fOR THE DISPLAYING POP-UP MESSAGES.
+. tkinter.messagebox: For the displaying pop-up messages.

 # Author
 This simple login application was created by Dan Kalenga